Izgardon/Client---London-Journal/README.md

 - Planning

   - Choosing a topic - London and travelling
-  - Creating a vision of our webpage
+  - Creating a vision of our webpage for mobile first approach:

     - Using Wireframes for visualisation: